ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 Whilst you are here, you should also print `tf_feature_names` to see what tokens made it through filtering.

 Note that the `tf` matrix is exactly like the `hashtag_vector_df` dataframe.
 Each row is a tweet and each column is a word.
-The numbers in each position tell us how mnay time this word appears in this tweet.
+The numbers in each position tell us how many times this word appears in this tweet.

 Next we actually create the model object.
 Lets start by arbitrarily choosing 10 topics.
-We also define the random state so that this model is reproducable.
+We also define the random state so that this model is reproducible.

 ```Python
 from sklearn.decomposition import LatentDirichletAllocation